lisongxu/CSCE156-Lab-Java-Cond/readme.md

 # Computer Science II
 ## Lab 2.0 - Operators and Conditions

-An introduction to the Java programming language and tools including Eclipse, Eclipse Git client, etc.
+An introduction to the operators and conditions in the Java programming language.

-This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).
+This is a lab used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).